-Persons interested in relocating in Czech Republic or foreign investors who are seeking to extend their business here should know the level of taxation applied by the local authorities.
-Czech Republic is a member state of the European Union (EU) and, as such, in terms of taxation, it complies to the EU’s tax Directives.
-Our Czech lawyers can provide you with assistance on the taxation and tax exemptions applicable to foreign companies here.
+Persons interested in relocating to the Czech Republic or foreign investors who are seeking to extend their business here should know the level of taxation applied by the local authorities.
+Czech Republic is a member state of the European Union (EU) and, as such, in terms of taxation, it complies with the EU’s tax Directives.
+Our Czech lawyers can provide you with assistance on the taxation and tax exemptions applicable to foreign companies here, and about everything you need to know about the Czech tax.
 Also, you can benefit from the legal support of our consultants if you want to start a business in the Czech Republic.

 The main taxes in Czech Republic

 The main taxes applied by local authorities are the following:

 - value added tax (VAT);